 Designing and creating leprechaun traps is one of my favorite activities for March!
 Kids can come up with amazing ideas if you simply give them an opportunity to be creative and BUILD!

-I prefer to view it as a project based learning (PBL) opportunity by having families send in materials for the students to create their traps at school – either in groups or as individuals – but students could also make their traps at home.
+I prefer to view it as a project-based learning (PBL) opportunity by having families send in materials for the students to create their traps at school – either in groups or as individuals – but students could also make their traps at home.

 I think creating them at school allows for more creativity and teamwork as opposed to a bunch of parents rushing around buying materials the night before it’s due.
+And speaking of writing, inspire the inner author in your students with our Writing Center Starter Kit!

 I wanted to extent our activity into a writing project after kids finished their traps, so I whipped up a simple, yet effective, how-to booklet for students to explain how to create a leprechaun trap!